Degenerative Joint Disease (DJD) SSDI Lawyers in Arizona

 • Bony enlargements that limit mobility

-Degenerative joint disease may occur throughout the body.
-It is especially common in weight-bearing joints like the knees and hips.
-The spine, hands and feet are also commonly afflicted.
+Degenerative joint disease may occur throughout the body, but it is especially common in weight-bearing joints like the knees and hips.
+The spine, hands, and feet are also commonly afflicted, potentially causing injury.
 Osteoarthritis is often referred to as degenerative joint disease.

 Section 1.18 – Blue Book Listing of Impairments – Degenerative Disc Disease

-To receive disability benefits based on degenerative disc disease under Section 1.18, you must show that you have:
+To receive disability benefits based on degenerative joint disease under Section 1.18, you must show that you have:

 • Chronic joint pain or stiffness.